zsilbi/obuild/src/transformers/README.md

 You can configure the `vue` transformer with the `vue` option in your build config.

-> [!NOTE]
-> TypeScript declaration (`.d.ts`) generation for Vue SFCs is not available in the current version of obuild.
-This feature will be added in a future release.

 ```ts
 import { defineBuildConfig } from "obuild";
 export default defineBuildConfig({